highmobility/hm-android-bluetooth-auto-api-explorer/sandboxui/src/main/java/com/highmobility/queue/README.md

     // An ack was received for a queue command.
   }

-  @Override public void onCommandReceived(Bytes command, Command sentCommand) {
+  @Override public void onCommandReceived(Command command, Command sentCommand) {
     // One of the queue commands got a response.
   }